Kjaerandsen/IG2NLP/parser/readme.md

 The other option is to use the "autoRunner.go".

-This program also requires the IG-Parser and should be moved into the IG-Parser folder.

-It can be run by running the command 'go run main.go'

-Additionally, it requires an "input.json" file with the structure:
+This program has the same requirements as the one above, additionally, it requires an "input.json" file with the structure:

 '''
 [